chili-epfl/justhink-dialogue-and-actions-corpus/README.md

 ### 1.3.
 Transcripts  <a name="transcript_content"></a>
-This part of the dataset contains dialogue transcripts for 10 teams.
+This part of the dataset contains the anonymised dialogue transcripts for 10 teams (out of 39 teams).

 It consists of 10 files, with one tab-separated text file per team ([transcripts/justhink19_transcript_<team_no\>.csv](transcripts/)).